RomainPuech/Paper-Friend/README.md

 Thus PaperFriend helps you introspecting to understand what makes you happy, stressed or depressed and keeps an eye on your mood and mental health.

+As an extension, if we have the time, Paper Friend can even help you with other aspects of your life.
+For example, we wish to implment a habit tracker in the app.
+The user could tell the app that they want to go to the gym evry monday and the app would ask them if they did so evry monday.
+We plan to add a gamified experience to help the user stick to this new habit.
+We could also sync the app with the google account to display the user's calendar or his google tasks: PaerFriend is a hub to organize your life.

+Based on the same model we can also adapt the personnal journal to a project-oriented journal.
+The user would not track their mood anymore but rather their performance or the advancment of their project.